berrym/lusush/AI_ASSISTANT_HANDOFF_DOCUMENT.md

 ---

-## 🎉 CONCLUSION: v1.3.0 STABILITY ACHIEVED
+## 🎉 CONCLUSION: LAYERED DISPLAY ARCHITECTURE COMPLETE

 Lusush represents the pinnacle of professional shell development.
 The project has achieved remarkable success with enterprise-grade stability, performance, and appearance. **All critical development work for v1.3.0 has been completed successfully.**